-Having a managerial position in a company often results in a larger amount of work to carry-out during the day.
-However, many managers – regardless of their status – are forgetting the ways in which they should be treating their employees, and are therefore losing some of their hardest workers.
-Here are stop tips to help you avoid making mistakes as a manager in the professional world:
+Having a managerial position in a company often results in a more substantial amount of work to carry-out during the day.
+However, many managers – regardless of their status – are forgetting how they should be treating their employees, and are therefore losing some of their hardest workers.
+Here are top tips to help you avoid making mistakes as a manager in the professional world:

 Not caring about employees as individuals is another step in the wrong direction that many managers are guilty of.
 A good manager should be able to balance his or her professionalism with personality and likable qualities so that his or her employees are not afraid to speak up when things are going wrong.
 According to Entrepreneur.com:

 “These are the bosses who celebrate an employee’s success, empathize with those going through hard times, and challenge people, even when it hurts.
 Bosses who fail to care will always have high turnover rates.
 It’s impossible to work for someone eight-plus hours a day when they aren’t personally involved and don’t care about anything other than your production yield,” (9 Things Managers Do That Make Good Employees Quit).

 If you’re a manager, there are times when it’s more important to feel sympathy and be human than it is to obsess over the production rate.
 Recognize that your employees are just as human and have personal lives just like you do.

 For more informative advice on what not to do as a manager, please check out Entrepreneur.com’s article here, and make sure you always lead by example so that your employees are glad that you’re their manager.